-- 1. Go to a safe location as soon as you are able to. - 2.
-Seek immediate medical attention if you are injured or believe you may have been exposed to the risk of an STI/STD or pregnancy. - 3.
+- 1. Call 9-1-1 if you are threatened or are in danger. - 2.
+Go to a safe location as soon as you are able to. - Seek immediate medical attention if you are injured or believe you may have been exposed to the risk of an STI/STD or pregnancy. - 4.
 Contact any of the following for assistance: - a.
 Title IX Coordinator b.
 Ocean County College Campus Security